×

 British electronica group Faithless, known for arena-filling dance classics, boasts seven Top 10 singles and six Top 10 albums, with 'Sunday 8PM' earning a Mercury Prize nod.

-Crystal Tides, an indie rock band from Portsmouth, UK, is known for catchy melodies and energetic shows.
-Inspired by Arctic Monkeys, they've sold out tours and scored Radio 1 plays.
+Crystal Tides, an indie rock band from Portsmouth, UK, are known for catchy melodies, lively performances, and heartfelt lyrics.
+Influenced by Arctic Monkeys and The Wombats, they have sold out shows, toured the UK, and received Radio 1 airplay.

 Supergrass, formed in Oxford UK in 1993, are a Brit, Q, NME, and Ivor Novello-winning band known for hits like "Alright" and "Pumping On Your Stereo."
 They achieved global success with top 10 albums and singles, including their debut "I Should Coco."
 After splitting in 2010, they reunited in 2019 for a successful world tour and released "The Strange Ones 1994-2008."